 - Chocolate extract (optional) – You won’t regret adding this to the cake, since it too intensifies the chocolate flavor.

-- Sugar-free chocolate bar – for the glaze
+- A chocolate bar – for the glaze.
+For fewer calories, use a sugar-free chocolatebar.

 - Milk of choice or heavy cream – for the glaze